Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Use the Tasmanian Government Directory to find staff contact details

 Every year, thousands of women make extensive contributions to our communities, but they are still under-represented in most major public awards.
 Everyone can make a difference by nominating an outstanding woman for an award.
-The following are a list of annual public awards, follow the link to find out more about each award or download the Women and Public Awards information sheet.
+The following are a list of annual public awards.

 On Australia Day, local councils across Tasmania recognise the exceptional contribution of their community members with the presentation of Australia Day Awards - the highest honour a council can bestow.
 Awards are presented in the categories of: